 - Utility pricing units

-- Reduced baselines and increased flexibility
+- Reduced baselines, increased flexibility and cloud enablement

 - How infrastructure consolidation processes are affecting the practice area landscape

 - Relationships with product and service providers to add value, provide full-service solutions or bring innovation closer to clients

 - How each provider takes responsibility for managing the service delivered, even when using subcontractors or partners